-You’re beautiful – not just outside, but in.
+Not just outside, but in.
 You care for animals and you’re always up for a good cuddle on the couch.
 You feel intensely (remember the cabbie in Mexico?) and pick up on the emotions of everyone else around you.
 Truly empathetic, I think you were built to help people and I hope that you do one day.

 I could go on forever about the things I love about you.
 They are the things that make me miss you every day, as well.
 You are a special girl, who is going to turn into a stunning and brilliant woman and I am honoured to have been a part of that.

 Now that you’re a teenager, I wanted to tell you some things that I wish I had known when I was your age.
 I know you probably won’t take them seriously, as I most likely would not have.
 I urge you to try, though.
 They are all truths for every single one of us.